Svannad/frontend-test/README.md

 # AKQA Frontend test

 We will now kindly ask you to do a small test so that we can get a bit deeper into your skills as a frontend developer.

-We created a simple design of a webpage and added it to Figma.
+We have created a simple design of a webpage and added it to Figma.

 Here is the link: https://www.figma.com/file/Eu0LK5ielUlhT4LJoXjGm3/derma-demo